 There are mainly 2 most popular brands for quality and cost effectiveness :

-- Without alcohol: we recommend you this brand that proposes many scents like lavender, peach, rose, cucumber or an unscented one .
+- Without alcohol: we recommend you this brand here on Amazon that proposes many scents like lavender, peach, rose, cucumber or an unscented one via Amazon .

-- With alcohol , we recommend this brand here, which is one of the most famous one. ( just for your information, this is the same product as this one, the packaging is different but basically it is the same product)
+- With alcohol , we recommend this brand here on Amazon, which is one of the most famous one. ( just for your information, this is the same product as this one here on Amazon, the packaging is different but basically it is the same product)

-There are also other smaller brands we came accross but they are not available everywhere… So whatever brand you choose, read the label and patch skin test first.
+There are also other smaller brands we came across but they are not available everywhere… So whatever brand you choose, read the label and patch skin test first.

-Ok, that was a super long article about the benefits and uses for witch hazel.
+Ok, that was a super long article about the benefits and uses for witch hazel for face.
 We hope this detailed guide was helpful.

 Of course, as you already know, please remember that this article cannot replace the advice of your doctor.
 Feel free to let us know your feedback or other witch hazel uses we may have forgotten.